JDCAudio/Stray_virtual-synth/README.md

 # Building the Code

 Navigate to the [Stray](/Stray/) folder.
-Select the version of the project you want to build ([Most Recent](/Stray/1_0/)) and navigate to that directory.
+Select the version of the project you want to build ([Most Recent](/Stray/1_1/)) and navigate to that directory.
 Each version's directory contains the following:
 * FaustDSP
   * A single Faust (.dsp) file
 * JuceProject
   * Source code (.cpp) and a Juce project (.jucer) file
 * builds
-  * Currently only contains a standalone .app file
+  * Contains Standalone (.app) and VST (.vst3)
-    * The standalone version is exclusive to Mac computers
+  * Standalone is Mac only
-    * VST version will be added soon, pending testing on other devices and troubles with uploading the .vst file to the repository
+  * The VST currently only seems to function on Mac as well, this will be addressed

 ## Running the Faust (.dsp) file
 Faust can be used in a variety of ways ([Faust Downloads](https://faust.grame.fr/downloads/)), but the easiest and fastest way is through the [online IDE](https://faustide.grame.fr)